noverde/challenge_data_eng/README.md

 ### Objective

-The key Objective it's to respond to a series of business questions made by our Business Areas with the result Table from Part - 1.
+The key Objective it's to respond to a series of business questions made by our Business Areas with the result from Part 1.
+*tip*
-The Answer for each question must have at least the Query used to generate the result and one of the following representations :
+Your answers have to contain your Code/Query and the result at least have to be in one of the following representations:
-- Table View
+- Table View.
-- Chart
+- Chart.

 ### Analysis